 Production time is currently between 4-6 weeks.
 This is subject to change depending on how many orders we have and the complexity of the design.

 Kalaurie believes clothing should last a lifetime and it's important to us that you create a long-term love affair with your clothing, which transcends trend and season.
 From design to finish, quality and timelessness is considered to create a long lasting functional garment.

-When you invest in one of Kalaurie's pieces, you are collecting something, which is well-made, thoughtful and intimate.
+When you invest in one of Kalaurie's pieces, you are collecting something, which is well-made, thoughtful and ethical.

-To ensure your beloved Kalaurie piece lasts a lifetime, we offer repairs.
+To ensure your beloved Kalaurie piece lasts a lifetime, we offer repairs and an alteration service.
 Learn about our repair services visit here.